Reference Apps On The iPad For Everything Imaginable

 by Vito Technology Inc.

-This is an app that makes stargazing a fun activity!
-The app opens to a screen that shows the phases of the moon for the past two days, current day and next two days.
-In addition, it provides information on the sunrise and sunset, along with information on the rising and setting of Venus, Mars, Jupiter and Saturn.
-Closing that screen allows you to see the sky, stars and galaxies directly behind your iPhone or iPad (in front of you).
-Turn with your device, and the screen will update live to show you the sky behind it.
-As you move your device into various positions, the screen shows you all of the stars and constellations in the sky at those positions.
-Want to know more about what you’re looking at?
-Click on a star, then click the “i” button in the top-left corner to get details about the type of star, distance from the planet and other pertinent information.
-Other features include picture of the day, the option to bookmark your observations and the ability to move time forward or backwards to see what the sky will or would have looked like.
+Star Walk HD - 5 Stars Astronomy Guide takes full advantage of the iPad, making stargazing a fun and amazing activity.
+The app opens to a screen that shows the phases of the moon for the past 2 days, current day, and next 2 days.
+Information is also provided on the sunrise and sunset, along with the rising and setting of Venus, Mars, Jupiter and Saturn.
+Closing that screen allows you to see the sky, stars and galaxies directly behind your iPad.
+Turn with your device, and the screen will give you a live update, showing you the sky behind it.
+As you move your device into various positions, the screen will show all of the stars and constellations in the sky at those positions.
+Click on stars to get details about the type of that star, its distance from the planet, and other far out details.
+Additional features include picture of the day, the option to bookmark your observations, and the ability to move time forward (or backwards) to see what the sky will look like (or how it would have looked).

 Solar Walk™ - 3D Solar System model